 Continue onto Andria Dr

-GPS coordinates for parking/trailhead at green gate:
+GPS coordinates for parking/trailhead:

 To get to the main climbing area (South facing routes and Armory Wall), look for a climber trail and cairns on your Left immediately after the Castle Gates (about 20 feet).
 This will take you down to the main climbing area approach trail at the base of Castle Rock; follow the cairns down through the East Gully.